+Permute-list

-Permute-list - this function takes one parameter which must be a list and it returns a randomly ordered copy of that list.
-The randomization is performed using the act-random command which means that setting the model's seed parameter will result in the same randomized list being returned from this function.
+This command takes one parameter which must be a list and it returns a randomly ordered copy of that list.
+The randomization is performed using the act-r-random command which means that the setting of the model's :seed parameter will affect the results and it is possible to recreate the same randomized list if needed.